Titanium Rings - Care, Cleaning & Polishing

 Satin Finish Rings

-Rub a satin finished ring with a fine nylon Scotch Brite pad to restore the soft brushed finish.
+Rub a satin finished ring with a fine nylon pad (available from stores selling automotive finish products) to restore the soft brushed finish.
 Do not rub the pad over anodized color surfaces, as it will damage the color.

 Precious Metal Inlays

-Gold, silver and platinum inlays are very easy to keep looking beautiful for years to come.
+Gold and silver inlays are very easy to keep looking beautiful for years to come.
 Their worst enemy, however, is chlorine.
 Keep your inlaid ring away from chlorinated cleaning products, swimming pools and Jacuzzis.

 Stone Set Rings